THE ARTIST (2011)

 George Valentine, the character, won't speak, period.
 His world is quite literally a silent one.
 We begin the film with a scene from A Russian Affair, and the first words we read are, "I won't talk!
 I won't say a word!"
 When Doris reproaches him for not speaking to her, she 'says', "We have to talk, George".
 Seeing him silent, she 'screams', "Why do you refuse to talk?"
 Every time the subject of talking is brought up to George, he steadfastly maintains his silence.
 Michel Havanavicius' screenplay manages to put George's silences both in context and make it symbolic of what is going on in his life.

 One thing I will fault The Artist for is the idea that silent films were almost immediately rejected by the studios and the public as soon as sound came in.
 One should remember that The Jazz Singer, which heralded the beginning of the end of silent films, was not, strictly speaking, an all-sound film.
-The first Best Picture winner was a silent film (Wings), and Sunrise was also a big hit the same year as The Jazz Singer.
-Garbo didn't make her sound debut until 1930 in Anna Christie, and Charlie Chaplin continued making virtually silent films until the late 1930s (in fact, I think The Great Dictator was his first all-sound film, and that was made in 1940).
-While silent films were being pushed aside in the rush for "all-talking" features, I don't accept the premise that the transition from silent to sound was so fast that a star like Valentine would almost immediately fade from view.
+The first Best Picture winner was a silent film (Wings), and another silent film, Sunrise was also a big hit the same year as The Jazz Singer.
+Garbo didn't make her sound debut until 1930 in Anna Christie, and Charlie Chaplin continued making virtually silent films until the late 1930's.

 What I hope The Artist will do is finally put to rest once and for all the idea that silent film acting is broad to the point of farce.
-Granted, some silent film acting today can be seen as over-the-top, but A.) some acting today is also over-the-top, and B.) some silent film actors (Garbo, Pickford for example) have incredible subtlety.
-With The Artist, you see that the acting is beautiful, tender, and able to register so much with just their faces (brings to mind Gloria Swanson's line, "We didn't need dialogue.
-We had faces" from Sunset Boulevard, doesn't it?).
+Granted, some silent film acting today can be seen as over-the-top, but some acting today is also over-the-top, and some silent film actors (Garbo, Pickford for example) have incredible subtlety.
+With The Artist, you see that the acting is beautiful, tender, and able to register so much with just their faces.
 Dujardin has the looks of a Fairbanks, Sr., and in the early part of the film we see just how much fun it must have been to be George Valentine.
 When called to bring drama, even pathos, to his character, Dujardin conveys it without being big on screen.

 His sadness is matched by Bejo's peppy Peppy, all jolly frivolity for the most part.
-We can see the joy she has when performing (the dance numbers between them are a delight).
+We can see the joy she has when performing with the dance numbers between them a delight.
 The ability to communicate so much with just the eyes, the face, the body moments is also shown in the smaller parts by Goodman, Cromwell, Miller (a shamefully underused actress in my view), and even Malcolm McDowall in what I took to be a cameo.

 Music is vital in a silent film, and Ludovic Bource's score for The Artist communicates so much, from the coming of jazz to the seriousness of coming to the end of one's rope.
 While listening to the music, I thought I heard echoes of the score to Sunset Boulevard in the opening.
 While this may be my imagination given the subject matter, there is a clear use of the Love Theme from Vertigo at the end of the film, and I'm torn as to whether this was a good thing or not.

-I'm someone who loves Vertigo, and while it did work given the desperation of the situation the characters are facing, I couldn't shake the sense that using the music was just wrong.
-I was too distracted by knowing the music was from Vertigo to get it out of my mind.
-It also has me fiercely debating whether one should consider The Artist's score to be original if it uses music from a masterpiece.
+It also has me fiercely debating whether one should consider The Artist's score to be original if it uses previously released music, especially if it takes it out of context.
 However, I will acknowledge the use of Pennies From Heaven (one of the few times voices are heard in The Artist) was well done within the film.

 Guillaume Schiffman's cinematography captured so beautifully the look of an early 20th century silent film that it could have been straight from a D.W.
 Griffith film.